EvanMoore02/COMP-3005-A3/README.md

 1. Open up pgadmin4 and create a database called UniversityDB

-2. Run the createDatabase.sql file.
+2. Inside the query tool open the createDatabase.sql file.
 This will create a table with the columns student_id, first_name, last_name, email, and enrollment_date.

-3. Run the insertIntoDatabase.sql which will insert data into the table.
+3. Again inside the query tool run the insertIntoDatabase.sql which will insert data into the table.

-4. Then go to the COMP3005A3Q1.java file and run the main.java file.
+4. Then go to DBexampleCOMP3005/src/main/java/main.java and run the main.java file.
+In the console it will ask you to input data.

 Video Demonstration: https://youtu.be/KEKG0vrYqO8